 Walking from Tulum Town to the beach area is possible, but you’re looking at least an hour’s walk.
 This may be fine for some people, but do remember it’s likely to be hot.

 Wherever you are in Tulum you’ll easily be able to flag down a taxi.
 They’re a convenient way to reach some of the surrounding sites such as cenotes and ruins.

 The taxis have definitely taken advantage of the area’s recent growth in popularity, as well as the distance between the town and the beach.

-Always make sure to haggle before getting in the taxi though as they’re more than likely to start with an extortionate and unreasonable price.
+Always make sure to haggle before getting in the taxi because they’re more than likely to start with an extortionate and unreasonable price.

 A popular way to get around Tulum is by bike.
 It’s actually one of THE things to do whilst in the town.

 If you’re in Tulum Town then this can be a convenient way to reach the beach area, but do keep in mind it’s about a 5 km cycle and it’s bound to be a sweaty one.
 You’ll have definitely earnt some tacos by the end of the day!

 Biking around Tulum has been made easy by the relatively flat and well-paved sidewalk that runs along the main road.

 Getting from the town to the beach by colectivo is a relatively easy task, all you have to do is find a nearby bus stop or flag one down from the road.

 Getting back from the beach area is another story.
 Unless you’re a local, the colectivos don’t really like to pick you up and instead prefer to reserve seats for the locals instead.
 This means you’re forced to get a taxi instead.